 Extreme postural distortion may even impact breathing.

-As for cause, no one really knows.
+As for the cause, no one really knows.
 We think genetic, maybe even related to a condition called Marfans.

 Diagnosis is best on x-ray and in my experience, early detection is the key to successful management in later life.